 Is wpDiscuz's security trustworthy, requiring a trade-off like high-risk behaviors?

 wpDiscuz's security is above average among similar plugins, but not flawless.
 The core plugin has undergone multiple security audits, with XSS and CSRF vulnerabilities fixed in version 7.0.
-The biggest risk comes from third-party extensions; it is recommended to only install officially verified extensions and regularly check for updates.
-If you need a highly secure comment system (e.g., for financial or medical sites), consider additional reinforcement with a Web Application Firewall (WAF).
+The biggest risk comes from third-party extensions; it's recommended to install only officially certified extensions and check for updates regularly.
+If you need a highly secure comment system (e.g., for financial or medical sites), consider adding a Web Application Firewall (WAF) for extra protection.

 Are there differences in security features between the free and paid versions of wpDiscuz?

 The free version already includes core security features: reCAPTCHA integration, Akismet anti-spam, IP blocking, and comment moderation.
 Paid extensions (e.g., advanced forms, subscription notifications) primarily add functionality rather than security protection.
-However, paid extensions have higher update frequencies and faster security patch releases.
+However, paid extensions have more frequent updates and faster security patch releases.
 If you only need basic comment functionality, the free version is sufficient.

 Does wpDiscuz affect website loading speed?
 How can it be optimized?